 DEQ held a public comment period on the temporary rule amendment, before EQC adopted it, from February 7, 2019, to February 14, 2019.
 DEQ changed the proposed temporary rule amendment in response to comments.

 DEQ convened a fiscal advisory committee to review DEQ’s estimate of the fiscal impact of the proposed rules.
 The committee met on April 1, 2019.
+This meeting was open to the public to attend or to listen to by phone.

+DEQ sent updates about the rulemaking process through a GovDelivery email list.

+DEQ published a public notice requesting comment on the rule.
+The public notice included draft rule language and invited comment on any part of the rule.

-This meeting was open to the public.DEQ is accepting public comments on the permanent rule from April 15, 2019, to May 17, 2019.
+DEQ accepted public comments on the permanent rule through the DEQ website and other formats from April 15, 2019, to May 17, 2019.

 DEQ will also hold a public hearing on May 15, 2019.

 Statement of need